tabatkins/railroad-diagrams/README.md

 * Skip() - an empty line

 The containers:
-* Sequence(children) - like simple concatenation in a regex
+* Sequence(children) - like simple concatenation in a regex.

     ![Sequence('1', '2', '3')](images/rr-sequence.png "Sequence('1', '2', '3')")
 * Stack(children) - identical to a Sequence, but the items are stacked vertically rather than horizontally.
 Best used when a simple Sequence would be too wide; instead, you can break the items up into a Stack of Sequences of an appropriate width.